MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctabctrl-class.md

 -   Detachable tabbed windows.

- The `CMFCTabCtrl` class can be used with a dialog box, but is intended for applications that use docking control bars like [!INCLUDE[ofprexcel](../../mfc/reference/includes/ofprexcel_md.md)] and [!INCLUDE[vsprvs](../../assembler/masm/includes/vsprvs_md.md)].
+ The `CMFCTabCtrl` class can be used with a dialog box, but is intended for applications that use docking control bars like Microsoft Excel and Visual Studio.
 For more information, see [CDockablePane Class](../../mfc/reference/cdockablepane-class.md).

  Follow these steps to add a resizable, docking tab control in your application: